 Theo Chocolate is a Seattle staple—fair trade and organic chocolate that comes in all kinds of unique flavors.
 You can visit the onsite shop for free and try a bit of just about anything Theo sells, but taking a tour of the factory is fun for chocolate fans of all ages.
 Plus, there’s chocolate tasting on the tour!

 See a Show

 For families, indoor play centers are a great option.
 Aside from children’s museums, there are always pizza arcades like Chuck E. Cheese, as well as more local options like the Family Fun Center in Tukwila.
-At Family Fun Center, you can bowl, ride bumper cars, ride some rides and climb on giant playgrounds.
-There’s even more outdoors activities if the weather is decent, too.
+At Family Fun Center, you can bowl, drive bumper cars, ride some rides, and climb on giant playgrounds.
+There are even more outdoors activities if the weather is decent, too.